The Schneider Trophy Air Race

 The naval base is home to 19 independent organisations, such as the Second Sea Lord, The Royal Marine School of Music and the Heritage site.
 The Heritage Area attractions include HMS Victory, Mary Rose, HMS Warrior 1860 and the Royal Naval Museum.
 The Heritage site attracts about 490,000 visitors each year.

-The Queens Harbour Master controls some 75,000 ship movements a year.
+The Kings Harbour Master controls some 75,000 ship movements a year.
 There are around 35 continental ferry moves per day as well as numerous other vessels.

 For Families and non-anglers

 Portsmouth is a great location for an angling weekend, and there is plenty for the family too.
 Southsea is a true English resort town, with promenade, gardens, beach, pier and plenty of amusements.
 The KHM website lists times of boat movements, so you can see when some of the big naval vessels will be coming in and out of the harbour.